ruby2js/ruby2js/README.md

 ```

 Static transformations and runtime libraries aren't aren’t mutually exclusive.
 With enough of each, one could reproduce any functionality desired.
-Just be
-forewarned, that implementing a function like `method_missing` would require a
-_lot_ of work.

 Integrations
 ---